Comparing a Wellforce partnership with building an internal IT team

 Build vs. partner

-The single most common technology decision a growing organization gets wrong: hiring one IT person and hoping that covers it.
-This page walks the real numbers, the real risks, and the cases where internal really is the right answer.
+The most common technology mistake a growing org makes: hiring one IT person and hoping that covers it.
+Here are the real numbers, the real risks, and the cases where internal really is the right answer.

-One predictable monthly fee covers help desk, systems admin, networking, cybersecurity, a named virtual IT Manager, and a virtual CIO.
-Built for organizations of 25 to 500 people.
-No PTO gaps, no single point of failure, no hiring search if the engineer leaves.
+One predictable monthly fee covers help desk, systems, network, security, a named IT manager, and a strategist.
+Built for 25 to 500 person teams.
+No PTO gaps, no single point of failure, no hiring search if someone leaves.

 Internal IT hire

-One IT manager, sometimes with a junior support hire.
+One IT manager, maybe with a junior helper.
 They handle what they can and Google or escalate the rest.
-Strong hires are excellent operators; what they cannot do is be a five-person specialist team.
-Loaded cost typically runs $135,000–$195,000 per year, plus tooling.
+A strong hire is an excellent operator.
+What they cannot be is a five-person team.
+Loaded cost usually runs $135,000 to $195,000 a year, plus tools.

-• Continuity tied to one human, average 2–4 year tenure
+Coverage tied to one person, two to four year tenure

-The dimensions that boards and finance committees actually care about — written without the consulting jargon.
+The points boards and finance committees actually care about, without the consulting jargon.

 Wellforce IT